windisch/lightcone/README.md

 model = AutoEncoder(encoder=your_encoder, decoder=your_decoder)
 ```

-After `model` has been training, the latent space can be explored as
+After `model` has been training, the latent space can be explored in a
-follows:
+Jupyter-Notebook as follows

 ```python
 model.explore(data_loader=your_data_loader)
 ```

 ## Jupyter Dash